googleapis/gapic-generator-ruby/shared/output/cloud/secretmanager_v1beta1/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-cloud-secret_manager-v1beta1 checks for credentials are configured on {Google::Cloud::SecretManager::V1beta1::Credentials}:
+The environment variables that google-cloud-secret_manager-v1beta1 checks for credentials are configured on the service Credentials class (such as {Google::Cloud::SecretManager::V1beta1::SecretManagerService::Credentials}):

 1. `SECRET_MANAGER_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `SECRET_MANAGER_KEYFILE` - Path to JSON file, or JSON contents